Freeze-in production of sterile neutrino dark matter in a gauged U$(1)^\prime$ model with inverse seesaw: Sterile neutrino dark matter

-In Fig.~\ref{fig:m1}, we have shown the variation of the DM relic density in the $x_h-x_\phi$ plane for $g^\prime=3.04\times 10^{-6}$.
-As in the previous case, here also the DM relic density is more sensitive to the value of the $x_\phi$ than the $x_h$ value.
-This can also be seen clearly from Eqn.~\ref{Eq:a8}.
-Note that one can take even smaller values of the $g^\prime$ coupling and still get the correct DM relic density by taking larger values of $|x_h|$ and $|x_\phi|$.
+In FIG.~\ref{fig:lightsecond}, we have shown the contour lines in the $x_H-x_\Phi$ plane which reproduce the correct relic density.
+The red and the blue lines correspond to $g^\prime=10^{-6}$ and $g^\prime=3\times 10^{-6}$ respectively.
+One can take large values of $g^\prime$ to satisfy the DM relic density by considering smaller values of $x_H$ and $x_\Phi$.

-In Fig.~\ref{fig:m6}, we obtain the variation of $g^\prime$ with $x_h$ and $x_\phi$ corresponding to the parameter space that gives the correct relic density.
-In general, the value of the gauge coupling decreases with increase in the values of $|x_\phi|$.
-For $x_h=0$ and $x_\phi=1$, the $U(1)^\prime$ model reduces to $U(1)_{B-L}$ model.
-For this case, to get the correct relic density of sterile neutrino DM ($\Omega_Nh^2\simeq0.12$), we obtain the gauge coupling from Eqn.~\ref{Eq:a8} as $g_{B-L}=1.6\times 10^{-6}$.
-For the points that give the correct relic abundance, the $U(1)^\prime$ coupling and $U(1)_{B-L}$ gauge coupling are related by,